kris927b/tokenizer/README.md

 ## Reddit version

-A version of the tokenizer sensitive to Reddit usernames is also provided.
+A version of the tokenizer sensitive to Reddit usernames and subreddits is also provided.
 Will work with either the `/u/name` or `u/name` format.
+And with the `/r/Denmark` or `r/Denmark` format.

 ```
 from tokenizer import tokenizer